tomkiefhaber/dotfiles/README.md

     curl https://raw.github.com/coderifous/dotfiles/master/get.vimfiles.sh | sh

-This clones the repo, downloads all the submodules, and links the vim-related dotfiles into the current user's home directory.
+This clones the repo, installs the vim plugins, and links the vim-related dotfiles.
 Running this command should get you up and running with this vim config without any other work.

 ## Make it your own